WeKiBan/ip-address-tracker/README.md

 ### Continued development

+I would love to make the flyTo feature smoother, however I think this is a limitation of the Leaflet API so perhaps I could try to use the Google Maps API instead of Leaflet.

 ### Useful resources

 - [Mapping With React Leaflet](https://egghead.io/courses/mapping-with-react-leaflet-e0e0) - This helped me to understand how to use the React Leaflet API would definitely recommend this course to anyone else looking to utilise it in their project.